The Book

 I am the author of the textbook, The Music Business for Music Creators.
 Released by Routledge / Taylor & Francis in 2024, the book aims to educate and empower emerging music creators on the key business concepts that underpin how the business operates.
 With a focus on a simplified approach to understanding both the traditional and the modern aspects of the industry, the book also identifies income streams that enable music creators to turn professional.
 With a great deal of context using case studies, interviews and scenarios, the book is also highly suitable for a range of both music creation and music business courses across a range of global educational settings.

-Purchase the physical book – click here (coming soon)
+Buy the book – click here

 The Music Business for Music Creators Chapter List